Climate Change and Nature Preservation Curriculum for High School

 Unit 2: Biodiversity (3–5 lessons)

-Part A: Introduction to the concept of species diversity
+Part A: Introduction to the Concept of Species Diversity

-Part B: The importance of preserving biodiversity
+Part B: The Importance of Preserving Biodiversity

-Part C: Why should I save?
+Part C: Why Should I Protect Nature?

-Unit 3: What is an Endangered Species?
+Unit 3: What Is an Endangered Species?
 (1 lesson)

 Each lesson has its own procedure detailed in the full curriculum guide.
 Activities include class discussions, group presentations, research, and an outdoor inventory of local species.

 For more information, useful links and anything else you’d like to discuss with TiME, please write to [email protected]